Adimai Penn: Themes

 According to Ramachandran, Adimai Penn is neither a historical nor a social, or a "story with exciting, cinematic effects", but it focuses "on some fundamental issues in the society, which makes the human spirit to suffer and weaken."

 Soundtrack

-The soundtrack of the film was composed by K. V. Mahadevan.
+The soundtrack was composed by K. V. Mahadevan.
 It marked Jayalalithaa's debut as a playback singer; on the sets of Kannan En Kadhalan (1968), Ramachandran saw her perform a Mirabai bhajan.
 Impressed, her offered her to sing "Amma Endral Anbu" for Adimai Penn.
 Although the first Tamil film signed by playback singer S. P. Balasubrahmanyam was Shanti Nilayam, Adimai Penn (in which he sang "Aayiram Nilave Vaa") ended up releasing earlier.
 T. M. Soundararajan was chosen to sing "Thaai Illamal" as it needed "more zeal".